 After completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

-These days pursuing a diploma has become one of the more popular options for Malaysian students due to various reasons.
-This guide will help you breakdown everything you need to know when considering a diploma.
+Pursuing a diploma has become one of the more popular options for Malaysian students due to various reasons.
+This guide will help you break down everything you need to know when considering a diploma.

 What is a Diploma in the first place?

 It has a higher qualification than pre-university programmes and can be considered the equivalent of a first year Degree.

-Pre-university programmes require you to complete your degree in order to be work ready whereas with a diploma you can immediately enter the workforce upon completion.
+Pre-university programmes prep you for your degree in order to be work-ready, whereas with a diploma, you can immediately enter the workforce upon completion.
 However, you may still pursue a degree (starting from its second year) if you wish to do so.

-In accordance with this, a diploma is usually practical in nature and allows for a more hands on learning experience in the field of its study.
-This is to ensure you are well trained and have industry specific knowledge.
+Hence, diploma is usually practical in nature with more hands-on learning in the field of its study.
+This is to ensure you are well trained and have industry-specific knowledge.

-Diploma courses are offered in specific niche areas such as Diploma in English, Diploma in Business Management, Diploma in Information Technology, etc. Pre-university programmes on the other hand offer certifications in broad and general fields such as arts or science.
+Diploma courses are offered in niche areas such as English, Business Management, Information Technology, and more.
+Pre-university programmes such as Foundation and Form 6 on the other hand offer certifications in broad fields, such as arts or science.